microchip-pic-avr-examples/dspic33ck-curiosity-crc-advanced/README.md

 **NOTE: Faster and more complex software CRC implementations exist compared to the one used in this demo's firmware.**

-For smaller data sequences, like the first data sequence, the software implementation will be faster than the hardware.
-The ratio between the two is highly dependent on the size of the input data and the optimization level.
+The benchmarking results are dependent on the size of the input data and optimization levels.
+For example, for smaller data sequences the software implementation will be faster than hardware.
 However, for large data inputs, the hardware implementation will be much faster.